Opposition: Belarusian dissident forced to confess on TV

 In the end, he said, he was tired of political activism and only wants to have a family and live a normal life.
 Then he broke into tears, covering his face with his hands, scratches left by handcuffs clearly visible on his wrists.

-Stsiapan Putsila, who co-founded the Nexta channel with Pratasevich, told The Associated Press that Pratasevich likely had been subjected to both “psychological pressure and specially designed drugs,” adding that the breakdown could be the result of medication.
+Stsiapan Putsila, who co-founded the Nexta channel with Pratasevich, told The Associated Press that Pratasevich likely had been subjected to both “psychological pressure and specially designed drugs.£

 “His statements had nothing to do with reality, they are the result of unbearable torture and exploitation of his emotions,” Putsila told the AP, adding that the authorities also have clearly brainwashed Pratasevich to try to convince him of his colleagues’ betrayal.

+Tsikhanouskaya’s adviser, Franak Viachorka, described Pratasevich’s TV appearance as a “public humiliation.”

+“He was forced to publicly betray his views and his colleagues,” Viachorka told the AP.
+“He was forced to plead respect for Lukashenko on camera.
+Their goal was to humiliate, break and trample him.
+He’s a hostage taken in a terrorist operation of Lukashenko’s regime that hijacked the plane.”

 Belarus has been rocked by months of protests triggered by Lukashenko’s reelection to a sixth term in an August vote that was widely seen as rigged.
-The Belarusian leader has responded to the opposition demands to step down with fierce repressions.
+The Belarusian leader has responded to opposition demands to step down with fierce repression.
 More than 35,000 people have been arrested and thousands beaten, and opposition leaders have been either jailed or forced to leave the country.

 The program aired Thursday night marked Pratasevich’s third appearance on state TV.
 In a brief video a day after his arrest, he confessed to staging mass disturbances, and in other remarks aired Wednesday he said demonstrations against Lukashenko had fizzled and the opposition should wait for a better moment to revive them.
 He also said that he had been set up by an unidentified associate.

-Outraged European Union leaders responded to the flight diversion by barring the Belarusian flag carrier Belavia from the bloc’s airports and airspace and telling European airlines to skirt Belarus.
-They also drafted bruising new measures against the country’s top industrial enterprises, doubling down on sanctions previously introduced by the U.S. and the EU.

-In Berlin, Chancellor Angela Merkel’s spokesman said that “the German government condemns in the strongest terms this new presentation” of Pratasevich.
+European Union leaders also reacted to the broadcast.
+In Berlin, Chancellor Angela Merkel’s spokesman Steffen Seibert said that the German government “condemns in the strongest terms” Pratasevich’s TV appearance and dismissed his confessions as “completely unworthy and implausible.”

 “This is a disgrace for the broadcaster that screened it and for the Belarusian leadership,” Seibert told reporters in Berlin.

+Speaking after a meeting of top diplomats of Denmark and the Baltic nations in Copenhagen, Lithuanian Foreign Minister Gabrielius Landsbergis denounced the broadcast as a manifestation of “state terrorism.”

+U.K. Foreign Secretary Dominic Raab tweeted that Pratasevich’s TV appearance “was clearly under duress,” adding that “the persecution of those defending human rights and media freedom in Belarus must stop.”
+“Those involved in the filming, coercion and direction of the interview must be held accountable,” he said.

 Karmanau reported from Kyiv, Ukraine.
-Associated Press writers Vladimir Isachenkov in Moscow, Vanessa Gera in Warsaw and Geir Moulson in Berlin contributed to this report.
+Associated Press writers Vladimir Isachenkov in Moscow and Geir Moulson in Berlin contributed to this report.